augcog/ISAACS_Jetson/README.md

  2. Enter IP addres into drone and sensors settings in world properties's inspector window in Unity
  3. Configure sensors in the same inspector window to visualize data of type Mesh
  4. Turn on ROSBridge on ROS computer: `roslaunch rosbridge_server rosbridge_websocket`
+ 5. Hit "play" in Unity.
+Unity will attempt to connect to ROS Bridge.
+Look at ROSBridge terminal for confirmation that client has subscribed to correct rostopics.
- 5. Play ROSBag on ROS computer
+ 6. Play a ROSBag on ROS computer
- 6. View meshes in Unity
+ 7. View meshes in Unity

 ## Help